freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 - Put `echo hello nano` at the top of the file, then press `control + o`, then `enter` to save the file
 - Make sure the file was saved as `castle.sh`
+- If you are trying to reset, exit nano first

 ## 50. Exit